PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 #### Using the Core HTTP Module

-Whilst we have used `restify` to create this simple service, there are several alternative approaches that we could have used such as:
+While we have used `restify` to create this simple service, there are several alternative approaches that we could have used such as:

 * The Node core `http` module
 * The `Express` framework [http://expressjs.com/](http://expressjs.com/)